InTeGrate Teaching Materials Development

 - Gateway to Renewable Energy and Environmental Sustainability (GREENS): Randy Chambers (The College of William and Mary), Maurice Crawford (Elizabeth City State University), Benjamin Cuker (Hampton University) - course has passed the review rubric, was piloted by its authors, and is undergoing final revision and review in preparation for being made public.

 The goal of this course is to teach basic geosciences principles through an exploration of environmentally sustainable technologies.
 The course will consist of nine modules, each of which can be used independently of the others.
 The course will be open to all under graduate students and will be designed to take advantage of a diverse enrollment.
 Students will explore how each technology works, its importance in addressing one or more grand challenges in the geosciences, and the social and economic implications associated with that technology and competing approaches.
 Pedagogy will stress hands-on experimentation and leaner-centered approaches.
 The design will minimize the role of lecturing and promote a variety of active leaning approaches

 Teacher Preparation Modules/CoursesDr.
-Anne Egger at Central Washington University is leading an effort to develop a set of modules aimed at courses for pre-service teachers including both content courses (usually taught in science departments) and methods courses.
-The first and second sets of teacher preparation authors have been selected.
-Please check back in December for the 2014 call for authors.
+Anne Egger at Central Washington University lead an effort to develop a set of modules aimed at courses for pre-service teachers including both content courses (usually taught in science departments) and methods courses.

 Materials that Extend Teaching About the Earth beyond Geoscience Programs